 Wishing you love & happiness on your new path.
 Sybersue <3

-Susan McCord known as "Dear Sybersue" around the Web, helps men and women find love.
-As a mature women she has "been there done that" and has so many T-shirts she can open a store!
-Susan believes that we all have a story worth hearing and we are all special and deserving of happiness.
-People get [...]
+Susan McCord known as "Dear Sybersue" around the Web, helps millennials and gen-exers find love and inspiration.
+As a mature woman, she has "been there done that" and has so many T-shirts she can open a store!
+Susan believes that we are all special and deserving of happiness.
+People get lost along [...]